RoRoche/AndroidStarter/architecture.md

 * build a POJO instance from a `Cursor` thanks to the `fromCursor` method of the `MicroOrm` instance
 * build a list of POJO from a `Cursor` thanks to the `listFromCursor` method of the `MicroOrm` instance

-A very simple way to deal with `Cursor` and `ContentValues`, inescapable when using a content provider.
+It's a very simple way to deal with `Cursor` and `ContentValues`, unavoidable when using a content provider.

 ## Dependency injection

 The dependency injection (a.k.a.
-"DI") is a powerful design pattern that implements inversion of control to resolve dependencies.
+"DI") is a powerful design pattern that implements "inversion of control" (IoC) to resolve dependencies.

-No need to remind how useful can be the DI:
+No need to remind you how useful can be the DI:

 * easy to read
 * easy to maintain
 * easy to test (because it's easy to mock an element)

 A major solution to use DI on Android is [Dagger2](http://google.github.io/dagger/).
-Its main advantage I see is that the dependency analysis is done compile time.
+The main advantage I see is that the dependency analysis is done at compile time.
 So potential errors are notified as soon as possible.

 This is not the place to detail all the capabilities of Dagger2.
 [This article, written by Kerry Perez Huanca](http://code.tutsplus.com/tutorials/dependency-injection-with-dagger-2-on-android--cms-23345), provides a good summary of the Dagger2 workflow with its key concepts: